Pioneer Institute for Public Policy Research

 A set of coordinated fundraising proposals obtained and released by The Guardian in early December 2013 confirm many of these SPN members' intent to change state laws and policies, referring to "advancing model legislation" and "candidate briefings."
 These activities "arguably cross the line into lobbying," The Guardian notes.

-Ties to Mitt Romney
+Strong Connection to Former Gov. Mitt Romney

 The following are known connections between the Pioneer Institute and 2012 U.S. presidential candidate Mitt Romney:

 - Charles Chieppo, the institute’s current Senior Media Fellow and former director of the Pioneer Institute’s Shamie Center for Restructuring Government, was Romney’s Policy Director in the Executive Office of Administration and Finance.

 - Jim Peyser, the institute’s Executive Director from 1993-2000, is a member of Romney’s 2012 campaign’s education policy advisory committee, was chairman of the Massachusetts Board of Education during Romney’s administration, and was an education advisor to Romney during his time as governor.

 - Steve Poftak, the institute’s current Research Director, was head of the Executive Office of Administration and Finance in the Romney administration, where he oversaw the state budget.